psoder3/PokemonBattleSimulator/README.md

 The functions that must be completed by the student are in the class PokemonBattleSimulator.
 They are:
--public int attack(Pokemon p1, Pokemon p2)
+- public int attack(Pokemon p1, Pokemon p2)
--public int checkWhoGoesFirst()
+- public int checkWhoGoesFirst()